cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/tenant-provisioning.md

 ### IAM Should Be Part of Tenant Provisioning

-Tenant provisioning alone is rarely useful without a minimal [Shared Responsibility Model](../security-and-compliance/shared-responsibility-model.md) and [Resource Authorization Management](../iam/resource-authorization-management.md) that details how and to what extent teams can access cloud tenants.
+Tenant provisioning alone is rarely useful without a minimal [Shared Responsibility Model Alignment](../security-and-compliance/shared-responsibility-model-alignment.md) and [Resource Authorization Management](../iam/resource-authorization-management.md) that details how and to what extent teams can access cloud tenants.

 ### Maintain a Cloud Tenant Database